-14 RELATED PARTY TRANSACTIONS
+17 RELATED PARTY TRANSACTIONS

-The transactions of the Fund with parties related to the Manager during the years 2023 and 2022 are as follows:
+The transactions of the Fund with related parties during the years 2023 and 2022 are as follows:

 (a) Manager's Fees

 The Fund appointed MCB Investment Management Co.
 Ltd to implement the investment strategy as specified in the Prospectus.
 MCB Group Limited is the ultimate holding company of the Manager.
 The investment management fees are detailed below: